HafizJee786/my-portfolio/README.md

 ## Overview

 A high-performance, editorial portfolio built to reflect precision, creativity, and technical depth.
-This site goes beyond a simple showcase — it features **live code simulators**, **custom UI sandboxes**, and an **AI-powered experience layer** via the Gemini API, all wrapped in a modern typography-driven layout.
+This site goes beyond a simple showcase, it features **live code simulators**, **custom UI sandboxes**, and an **AI-powered experience layer** via the Gemini API, all wrapped in a modern typography-driven layout.

-> Built from scratch with React 19, TypeScript, Tailwind CSS, and Vite — no templates, no shortcuts.
+> Built from scratch with React 19, TypeScript, Tailwind CSS, and Vite, no templates, no shortcuts.

 ---